 Keep in mind this is not intended to be legal advice.
 Legal rights in any individual case need to be evaluated in consultation with an attorney.

-Operating under the current state of emergency and the Michigan Governor’s Executive Orders, unemployment benefits are available to individuals “considered to have left work involuntarily for medical reasons” if that individual leaves work for any of the following reasons:
+The Bills adopt the previous criteria under the Governor’s Executive Orders.
+Unemployment benefits are available to individuals “considered to have left work involuntarily for medical reasons” if that individual leaves work for any of the following reasons:

 - The individual is under self-isolation or self-quarantine in response to elevated risk from COVID-19 due to being immuno-compromised.